 If you haven’t broadcasted live to your YouTube account previously, you’ll need to enable the option by visiting your Live Dashboard first.
 Otherwise, you’ll see a message to do so.

 If you’re still receiving this message after enabling live streaming on YouTube, ensure that you have enabled it for the correct YouTube channel.
+(Ecamm Live and your web browser may looking at a different YouTube channel.)
 To switch to a different YouTube channel in Ecamm Live, log out of YouTube, and then log back in.
 You’ll see a screen to select a channel during the login process.

 Once you’re logged in, you can begin a live broadcast immediately by clicking Go Live, but there are a couple of options you’ll want to check out first.